nodejs/node-v0.x-archive/doc/api/http.markdown

 the client should send the request body.

-### http.createClient(port, host='localhost', secure=false, [credentials])
+### http.createClient(port, host='localhost', secure=false, [context])

 Constructs a new HTTP client. `port` and
 `host` refer to the server to be connected to.
 A stream is not established until a request is issued.

-`secure` is an optional boolean flag to enable https support and `credentials` is an optional credentials object from the crypto module, which may hold the client's private key, certificate, and a list of trusted CA certificates.
+`secure` is an optional boolean flag to enable https support and `context` is an optional secure context object from the crypto module, which may hold the client's private key, certificate, and a list of trusted CA certificates.

-If the connection is secure, but no explicit CA certificates are passed in the credentials, then node.js will default to the publicly trusted list of CA certificates, as given in http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt
+If the connection is secure, but no explicit CA certificates are passed in the secure context, then node.js will default to the publicly trusted list of CA certificates, as given in http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt.
+To suppress certificate verification, create a secure context with `verifyRemote` set to `false`.

 ### client.request(method='GET', path, [request_headers])